North Aegean islands

 The North Aegean islands are a number of scattered islands in the North Aegean Sea, also known as the Northeastern Aegean islands, belonging mostly to Greece and a few of them to Turkey.
 The islands do not form a physical chain or group, but are frequently grouped together for tourist or administrative purposes.
-To the south are the Dodecanese islands; and to the west are the Cyclades and Sporades islands.
+To the south are the Dodecanese islands, and to the west are the Cyclades and Sporades islands.

 Within this group, the main islands in the northeastern Aegean Sea and along the Turkish coast are the Greek islands of Samos, Ikaria, Chios, Lesbos, Lemnos, Agios Efstratios, Psara, Fournoi Korseon, Oinousses and the Turkish islands of Imbros, Tenedos and the Rabbit or Tavşan Islands.
 The main islands in the Thracian Sea in the far north are the Greek islands of Samothrace and Thasos.

 Most are in the North Aegean administrative region.

 History

 From the Mesolithic Age, the North Aegean, as indeed the entire Aegean, ceased to be an obstacle and became a bridge joining the inhabitants of the region.
 Shipping, trade, economy, culture and social interactions developed in the archipelago and surrounding areas on the basis of communication and contact between the inhabitants.
-This was especially true after the permanent settlement of the islands 5000 years BC.
+This was especially true after the permanent settlement of the islands around 5000 BC.

 The islands of the north Aegean were in such a position that shipping and trade contributed greatly to the development of a significant culture.
-The culture reaches its peak around 3000BC.
-The growth of settlements such as Poliochnis in Lemnos, Emporiou in Chios and Iraiou in Samos, amongst others, are evidence of the importance of these centers at this time.
+The culture reached its peak around 3000 BC.
+The growth of settlements such as Poliochnis in Lemnos, Emporiou in Chios and Heraion of Samos, amongst others, are evidence of the importance of these centers at this time.

-By ca. 2000 BC the Ionians had installed themselves in Chios while Samos and Lesvos are in the hands of the Achaeans.
-In the late 12th and early 11th centuries BC, a time when vast numbers of the people moved to Greece, the Aioleis arrived in Lesvos.
+By around 2000 BC, the Ionians had installed themselves in Chios, while Samos and Lesbos were in the hands of the Achaeans.
+In the late 12th and early 11th centuries BC, a time when vast numbers of the people moved to Greece, the Aeolians arrived in Lesbos.